Taking a Peek at the Parts of a Fish

 The External Parts of a Fish

 Other than sharks, whose fins are more like the flippers we associate with dolphins, most fish have fins constructed of spines (or softer rays), supporting a webbed structure.
 These are the parts of a fish that enable it to swim, although some species have developed their fins for other purposes.
-Gurnards for example, can use their pectoral fins for poking around on the seabed.
+Gurnards for example, can use their pelvic fins for poking around on the seabed, and flyingfish use the pectoral fins for gliding over the ocean's surface.

 The Dorsal Fin(s)